devopstoday11/ansible_gitlab/README.md

 #### Update with Vagrant

-To update the Gitlab instance configuration with Vagrant, you just have to run provisioning part of the Vagrant file :
+To update the Gitlab configuration with Vagrant, you just have to run provisioning part of the Vagrant file :

 ```bash
 $ vagrant provision